natnaelesk/NatnaelEsk/README.md

 ### Sup World!
 Welcome

 I'm Natnael Eskinder.
 I design and build solutions for repetitive tasks.
 I specialize in software development.
-I love innovation — creating something new and solving real people's problems.
-I'm early in my career, so most of the problems I'm solving are my own for now.
-Sure, we'll grow into solving the world's problems using the power of the mind (not AI).
+I love innovation, creating something new, and solving real people's problems.
+I'm early in my career, so most of the problems I have solved are my own for now.
+Surely, we'll grow into solving the world's problems using the power of the mind (not AI).

 ### Interesting facts

-- I don't use Arch, btw (you use it for flex, not productivity)
+- I don't use Arch, btw
 - I'm a Cursor Ambassador
 - I love community work
-- Introvert, but most of the time I do extrovert weird
+- Introvert, but most of the time I do extrovert stuff (weird)
-- Love collaboration (inbox me if you have an idea — I'm down)
+- Love collaboration
 - Still learning

 ### Now you owe me a star on one of my favorite projects and open sources